Indonesia proposes demilitarized zone and UN referendum on Ukraine peace plan - ExBulletin

 Indonesia proposes demilitarized zone and UN referendum on Ukraine peace plan

-SINGAPORE — Indonesia’s defense minister on Saturday proposed a peace plan for the war in Ukraine, calling for a demilitarized zone and a United Nations referendum in what he called disputed territory.
+SINGAPORE, June 3 (Reuters) – Indonesia’s defense minister on Saturday proposed a peace plan to end the war in Ukraine, calling for a demilitarized zone and a United Nations referendum on what he called a disputed territory.

+Ukrainian Foreign Ministry spokesman Oleg Nikolenko rejected the plan, reiterating kyiv’s position that Russia should withdraw its troops from Ukraine.

-Prabowo Subianto has called on defense and military officials from around the world gathered at the Shangri-La Dialogue defense meeting in Singapore to issue a statement calling for a cessation of hostilities.
+Prabowo Subianto called on defense and military officials from around the world, gathered at the Shangri-La Dialogue defense meeting in Singapore, to issue a statement calling for a cessation of hostilities.

-He proposed a multi-point plan including a ceasefire “in place at the current positions of both warring parties” and establishing a demilitarized zone by withdrawing 15 kilometers (nearly 10 miles) from the forward position of each part.
+He proposed a multi-point plan including a ceasefire and establishing a demilitarized zone by withdrawing 15 kilometers (nearly 10 miles) from each side’s forward position.

 The demilitarized zone should be observed and monitored by a UN-deployed peacekeeping force, he said, adding that a UN referendum should be held “to objectively verify the wishes of the majority of the inhabitants of the various contested areas”.

-“I propose that the Shangri-La dialogue find a mode of…voluntary statement urging Ukraine and Russia to begin peace negotiations immediately,” Prabowo said.
+“I propose that the Shangri-La dialogue find a mode of (…) voluntary declaration urging Ukraine and Russia to immediately begin peace negotiations,” Prabowo said.

+Nikolenko said Russia committed the act of aggression, occupying Ukrainian territories, and any ceasefire proposal would allow it to regroup and grow stronger.

+“There are no disputed territories between Ukraine and the Russian Federation to hold referendums there,” he said.

-Indonesia’s proposal follows President Joko Widodo’s year-long visit to Moscow and Kyiv, where he offered to mediate between their leaders and revive peace talks.
-He was also chairman of the G20 group of major economies at the time.
+Indonesia’s proposal follows President Joko Widodo’s visit last year to Moscow and Kyiv, where he offered to mediate between their leaders and revive peace talks.
+He was then chairman of the G20 group of major economies.

 Speaking on the same panel, Josep Borrell Fontelles, High Representative and Vice-President of the European Commission of the European Union, noted that if military support for Ukraine stopped, the war would quickly end – but the sovereignty of this country would fall in the face of external aggression.